teamshares/shoelace/docs/pages/components/radio-group.md

 ### Validation

-Setting the `required` attribute to make selecting an option mandatory.
+Set the `required` attribute to make selecting an option mandatory.
 If a value has not been selected, it will prevent the form from submitting and display an error message.

 ```html:preview
 <form class="validation">